 - (3) The Commission may regulate its own procedures at meetings. - 11.
-The decisions of the Commission shall be final and binding on all persons and political parties affected by them, and cannot be appealed, set aside, reviewed or altered except as otherwise provided for in this Act.
+The decisions of the Commission shall be final and binding on all persons and political parties affected by them, except as otherwise provided for in this Act.

 Decisions of the Commission